BlogAlgemeenSafety and regulations in Morocco’s construction sector: what international companies need to know

 Construction safety in Morocco: needs, regulations, and what companies want to know upfront

 Working (or sourcing) in Morocco’s construction sector offers opportunities, but jobsite safety (“chantier”) is a decisive factor for many foreign clients.
-In this article you’ll read where the biggest safety needs lie, which laws and regulations are relevant, which documents you want to see in advance, and how MAROQ helps companies with screening, guidance and on-site communication.
+In this article you’ll read where the biggest safety needs lie, which laws and regulations are relevant, which documents you want to see in advance, and how chimedics helps companies with screening, guidance and on-site communication.

 Last update: • Reading time: ± 8 min